Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability

 \section{Conversions for Probability Distributions: Non-Asymptotic Setting}

 \Label{sec:non-asymptotic}

-In Sections \ref{sec:non-asymptotic} and \ref{sec:asymptotic}, we focus on mathematical aspects for two kinds of conversions called deterministic conversion and majorization conversion for probability distributions, and their roles in quantum information theory will be explained in Section \ref{sec:application}.
-Through this paper, the entropy of a probability distribution plays an essential role and is required not to be $0$ in several situations.
-Thus we assume that the entropy of a probability distribution is not $0$ in this paper, or equivalently, the support size of a probability distribution is not $1$.
+In Sections \ref{sec:non-asymptotic} and \ref{sec:asymptotic}, we focus on information-theoretic aspects for two kinds of conversions called deterministic conversion and majorization conversion for probability distributions.
+Their roles in quantum information theory will be explained in Section \ref{sec:application}.